pinky39/grove/README.md

 In January 2020 I decided I would finish what we started back almost 6 years ago.
 I migrated the project to latest Visual Studio and I reviewed what was left.
 I also improved the deck building and drafting algorithms and added some UI features which we decided back in 2015 would be great.

-In may 2020 version 4 was released, featuring Magic 2015 Core Set and 1114 cards.
+In May 2020 version 4 was released, featuring Magic 2015 Core Set and 1114 cards.

 ## License